 Mari Runardotter agrees that it is a successful form of collaboration:

-– As a teacher, I see similar positive effects in all our commissioned training.
+– As a teacher, I see similar positive effects in all our contract education.
 The meeting between young students and professionals is enriching.
 Experienced professionals like Nina contribute with concrete challenges to our cases and discussions, while they also get fresh perspectives and new thoughts that they can bring back to their work.

 The increasing pace of society’s development creates a demand for continuous development of competences, says Nina Brede.